defenseunicorns-labs/pepr-with-argo/README.md

 ## The GitOps Server

-The role of the GitOps server is to to a declarative, ordered, deployment of our entire stack.
+The role of the GitOps server is to provide a declarative, ordered, deployment of our entire stack.
 We will achieve this by using the App of Apps pattern.
 The App of Apps pattern is a way to manage multiple applications in ArgoCD.
 It allows you to define a parent application that contains multiple child applications which can be deployed in a given order.
-Since our Operator will be patching the status of the WebApp CR, we do not have to worry about the admission controller and GitOps server fighting over the same resources.
+Since our Operator will be patching the status of the WebApp CR, we do not have to worry about the admission controller and GitOps server fighting over the same resources as Argo will ignore differences in status.
 We will clearly define the boundaries of the GitOps server and when it should reconcile.
 However, our admission controller will be creating annotations on the WebApp CR to indicate that it has been processed.
 To ensure we do not get into a circular reconciliation loop, we will use `ignoreDifferences` in the ArgoCD application spec to ignore the annotations added by the admission controller.
 This will allow the GitOps server to reconcile the WebApp CR without being affected by the admission controller.

 ```yaml